dustinwloring1988/learn-nanochat/readme.md

 * Why is bias=False for the linear transforms in GPT?

 * Why is the type of cos / sin bfloat16?

+* Make sure I understand why we init many layers to zero

+* Replace my wholesale copy of muon.py with one I hand copied and understand